 Use extra-virgin olive oil if you're making your own mayonnaise, or whisk a little into the prepared variety to add more fruity flavor.

-2 1⁄2 lbs. lean veal roast, preferably top round,
+- 2 1⁄2 lb. lean veal roast, preferably top round, firmly trussed

 Thin slices of lemon